-You can select Whitelist all files to whitelist and clear all of the files shown.
+You can select Whitelist all file paths to whitelist and clear all of the files detected.
 You should not do this unless you have reviewed the files and know they are safe.
-A confirmation dialog will appear, then another to advise that the backup jobs will be unblocked.
+A confirmation dialog will appear to advise that the backup jobs will be unblocked.

 When all files have been cleared from the CryptoSafeGuard UI, a dialog will confirm that your backup jobs will be unblocked.

 CryptoSafeGuard may generate a possible ransomware alert and display the banner without detecting an infection in the files you are backing up.
 This could happen if CryptoSafeGuard detects certain patterns of behavior consistent with a ransomware infection.
 If this happens, clicking the alert banner will open the following dialog.